👀 projects & publications

 I am grateful to the editors of MiC for their generous and incisive editorial suggestions, which helped me navigate the complexities of this chaotic and controversial case, and to Jeffrey Wasserstrom for his early encouragement to pursue this topic.

-• This commissioned essay is published in Burlington Contemporary.
+• This commissioned essay was published in Burlington Contemporary (2026).

 Once Upon a Time, by Li Wei.
 2019.
 Silicone, metal, 3D-printed plastic, paint, clothing and human hair.
 (Courtesy the artist and the White Rabbit Collection; photograph Hamish McIntosh; exh.
 White Rabbit Gallery, Sydney).